 - the Executor is not acting properly

-The team can assist you to make claim and protect your entitlements.
+The team can assist you to make a claim and protect your entitlements.
 We can represent you throughout the process including at mediation and Court.

 We can also assist you if you have concerns about matters that occurred before the deceased passed away, such as the sale or gift of a property.